How Long Should a Resume Be? The Resume 2019 Guide to Length of Resume

 The resume needs to be crisp and expressive at the same time to make an impression on the recruiter.
 However, do not leave any amount of white space in your resume.

 We know that adding content while keeping it simple could be difficult.

-Things are a' changing.
+Times are a-changing.
 We have moved from newspapers to Twitter.
-Character limits are important in order to prevent information explosion.
+Character limits are important in order to prevent an implosion of information.